PROJECTS

 The Opportunity

-Industrial zoned and ready-to-develop land in immediate proximity to rail and ship-loading infrastructure is an incredibly valuable commodity, and at Trigon we have 42 hectares of it.
-Already partially serviced, this is what we refer to as our “Area A” lands, located on the west side of our terminal site.
+Industrial zoned and ready-to-develop land right beside rail and shiploading infrastructure is an incredibly valuable asset, and at Trigon we have 42 hectares of it.
+Already partially serviced, our “Area A” lands are on the west side of our terminal site.

 The Project

-We completed important work at Area A in 2024 to improve its development readiness.
-This included: site clearing (with retention of a 7-ha green belt buffer), identification and collection of culturally modified trees, removal of merchantable timber, drainage and geotechnical review.
+In 2024, we completed important work to bring these lands closer to full development readiness.
+This included: site clearing (with a seven hectare green belt buffer), identification and collection of culturally modified trees, removal of merchantable timber, drainage installation and geotechnical review.

 Timeline & Status